Artistic Director/Teaching Artist/Young Actors Ensemble Director

 Elizabeth graduated magna cum laude from Concordia University-Chicago with degrees in Theatre and Business at the age of 19.
 While in college she was active in her university’s music and theatre programs and the Artists of Concordia Theatre Student Managers Board.
 She oversaw publicity and costumes during her sophomore and junior years and was honored to chair the Board her senior year.
 After graduation Elizabeth toured the country for a year with Captive Free, a relational music ministry team sponsored by Youth Encounter.
 Since moving to Atlanta in 2006 she has taught theatre and acting classes for a number of schools including Master's Academy, Portfolio Academy, Artios Academy, Renaissance International School of Performing Arts, the Jewish Community Center of Atlanta, and WOW Talent.
 She has also assisted with casting for CYT.

-She has worked as a director, music director, and technical director on a number of productions including "The Pirates of Penzance", "The Dancers", "The Music Man Jr.", "Once Upon a Mattress Jr.", "Tom Sawyer", "Little Women", "Seussical the Musical", "Bugsy Malone Jr.", "The Wizard of Oz", "Dougly the Uckling", "Moby Dick the Musical", "Schoolhouse Rock", "Willy Wonka and the Chocolate Factory", "How to Eat Like A Child" and "101 Dalmatians".
+She has worked as a director, music director, and technical director on a number of productions including "The Pirates of Penzance", "The Dancers", "The Music Man Jr.", "Once Upon a Mattress Jr.", "Tom Sawyer", "Little Women", "Seussical the Musical", "Bugsy Malone Jr.", "The Wizard of Oz", "Dougly the Uckling", "Moby Dick the Musical", "Schoolhouse Rock", "Willy Wonka and the Chocolate Factory", "How to Eat Like A Child", "101 Dalmatians", "The Jungle Book", and "Alice in Wonderland".
 For 2 years Elizabeth served as the Artistic Director of Upper East Side Theatre Company, a youth ensemble theatre company for ages 12-20 in Gwinnett County.

 In addition to teaching and directing, Elizabeth routinely performs around Atlanta at various theatres.
 Past acting roles include Catherine in "Proof", Laura in "The Glass Menagerie", Betty in "The Foreigner", Mistress Page in "The Merry Wives of Windsor", Dr. Vivian Bearing in "Wit" and most recently Mattie Fae in "August:Osage County" and Cora in "Desire, Desire, Desire" in a showcase at the Alliance Theatre and Mom in "Old Maple: My Everlasting Friend" for the Young Voices, New Visions Play Festival at the Alliance Theatre.
 She also works as a Teaching Artist for Synchronicity Theatre's Playmaking for Girls program which serves at-risk girls in local youth detention centers and owns a private piano studio through which she teaches private lessons to 10+ students each week.
 Elizabeth is married to independent singer-songwriter Kurt Scobie and they are the parents of Bella Grace Scobie and Judah Courage Scobie.